-build.
-(Indicate the straw.)
-This is straw.
+Indicate the straw.
+Continue: This is straw.
 (Children repeat, straw.)
-Birds might use straw to build nests.
+Birds might use this kind of straw to build nests.
 What could you build with straw?
 (Volunteers respond.)

 Indicate the sticks.
 Continue: These are sticks.
 (Children repeat, sticks.)
 What could you build with sticks?
 (Volunteers respond.)